Food Support Available This Summer

 Who Qualifies for These Programs?

-SUN Meals are open to all kids 18 and under at participating sites.
+Summer Food Assistance opportunities are open to all kids 18 and under at participating sites.

 Most do not ask for any paperwork or proof of income.

-How to Find Summer Meals Near You
+How to Find Summer Food Assistance Opportunities Near You

 Help is easy to access, and there are several simple ways to get connected.